U.S. News

 - CPI:

-- The food away from home index increased 3.8% in October from the same month a year earlier, and increased 0.2% in October month over month
+- The food away from home index increased 3.6% in November from the same month a year earlier, and staying flat 0.3% in November month over month.

 - Commodities:

-- The index for natural gas fell 2.0% over the last 12 months
+- The index for natural gas rose 1.8% over the last 12 months.

 - Supply Chain: